beesorlah-hub/Alzheimer-s-Prediction-Dashboard/README.md

 ## Data Visualization and Insights
 Alzheimer’s Diagnosis by Country (Map View)
-   - A world map displaying Alzheimer's prevalence across different countries.
+   - A world map displaying Alzheimer's prevalence across different countries in South and North America, Europe, Asia and Australia .

-Diagnosis by Gender (Cluster Column Chart)
+Diagnosed Cases by Gender (Cluster Column Chart)
    - Females: 15.38K diagnosed
    - Males:15.34K diagnosed
    - Diagnosis rates appear nearly equal between genders.

+Alzheimer's Cases by Genetic Factor (Cluster Column Chart)
+  - 8,923 diagnosed patients have Alzheimer's due to the genetic factor (APOE-ε4 allele).
+  - 21,790 diagnosed patients do not have a genetic predisposition.
+  - A significant number of Alzheimer's cases occur without a genetic link, indicating other contributing factors.

-Diagnosis by Dietary Habits (Funnel Chart)
+Alzheimer's Diagnosis by Hypertension (Stacked Column Chart)
-   - Healthy Diet: 24.69K diagnosed
-   - Average Diet: 24.92K diagnosed
+  - 9,138 diagnosed patients have hypertension.
-   - Unhealthy Diet: 24.68K diagnosed
+  - 21,575 diagnosed patients do not have hypertension.
-   - Minimal difference in Alzheimer's cases based on diet, though a slight increase with an average diet.
+  - Although hypertension is a risk factor, a majority of Alzheimer's cases occur in patients without hypertension, indicating multiple contributing factors.

-Diagnosis by Hypertension (Pie Chart)
+Diagnosed cases by Family History (Cluster Column Chart)
-   - The correlation between hypertension and Alzheimer's indicates a decrease in frequency among hypertensive patients.

-Urban vs. Rural Living (Funnel Chart)
-   - Rural Patients Diagnosed: 15.46K
-   - Urban Patients Diagnosed: 15.26K
-   - Slightly higher diagnosis rates in rural areas.
+  - 19,140 diagnosed patients have no family history of Alzheimer's.
+  - 11,573 diagnosed patients have a family history of Alzheimer's.
+  - While genetics can be a risk factor, a larger portion of cases occur without a family history, suggesting other influences like lifestyle and environmental factors.

-Diagnosis by Stress Levels (Funnel Chart)
+Diagnosis by Stress Levels (Stacked Column Chart)
    - High Stress: 10.29K diagnosed
    - Medium Stress: 10.24K diagnosed
    - Low Stress: 10.18K diagnosed
    - Higher stress levels may have a marginal impact on Alzheimer's diagnosis.

-Diagnosis by Sleep Quality (Funnel Chart)
+Diagnosis by Sleep Quality (Stacked Column Chart)
    - Good Sleep: 10.38K diagnosed
    - Average Sleep: 10.22K diagnosed
    - Poor Sleep: 10.12K diagnosed
    - Poor sleep quality appears to slightly increase the risk.

-Diagnosis by Age Group (Pie Chart)
+Diagnosis by Age Group (Stacked Bar Chart)
 -  50-54 years: 1.32K diagnosed
 -  55-59 years: 1.31K diagnosed
 -  60-64 years:  1.31K diagnosed